nerdzeu/nerdz.eu/setup/README.md

 Nessuno is using some C binaries for that, so we can't help you.
 Sorry :(

-### I'm setting some weird exceptions from the Groovy script, something about timestamps.
+### I'm getting some weird exceptions from the Groovy script, something about timestamps.

 Have you set timezone to UTC?

 ### I got some other problem!

-Open an issue!
+Just open an issue, we could help you. (~~at a small price~~)